 However, a spouse may waive a community ownership interest in a home or other parcel of real property by signing a Disclaimer Deed at the time the property is acquired.

 In some cases, the community can obtain a community lien against the other spouse’s sole and separate property.
-To learn more about how community liens are created against sole and separate property, you may read our article on the Arizona Court of Appeals Decision in the case of Rowe v.
+To learn more about how community liens are created against separate property, you may read our article on the Arizona Court of Appeals Decision in the case of Rowe v.
 Rowe or watch the video below regarding that case to learn more about community liens in Arizona.

 Rowe v Rowe | Community Lien Claims in Arizona